Null-B/ConXe-bot/README.md

 <br>
 First you need to [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) the repository to an editor/IDE of your choice.<br>

+Then you must pip install all of the required modules, do that by running `` pip3 install -r requirements.txt
+``

-Then you must pip install the dotenv module if you don’t have it, if you do then you can continue.
-Make a .env file and put in the .env file.
+Now you can continue.
+Make a `.env` file and put in the `.env` file.

 ```
 TOKEN= (your discord.py bot token)